Reza-Ardestani/Bminor-Compiler/README.md

 For implementing this project I've used [GitHub repo of Prof.Douglas Thain](https://github.com/dthain/compilerbook-examples) and [this repo](https://github.com/dthain/compilerbook-examples) .
 And also [Stanford compiler course website](https://web.stanford.edu/class/cs143/) and [these youtube unlisted videos](https://www.youtube.com/playlist?list=PLEAYkSg4uSQ3yc_zf_f1GOxl5CZo0LVBb) was insightful.

-I'll adombrate this project with a few lines and then elaberate on each part.
+I'll adumbrate this project with a few lines and then elaberate on each part.
 We have 6 majort part for implementing any compiler:

 0. Understanding the structure of input language, in our case it's Bminor.